gchq/gaffer-docker/docker/README.md

 Docker
 =======

-In this directory you can find the Dockerfiles and docker-compose files for building container images for:
+In this directory you can find the Dockerfiles and docker compose files for building container images for:
 * [Gaffer](gaffer/)
 * Gaffer's [REST API](gaffer-rest/)
 * Gaffer's [Web UI](gaffer-ui/)